Remote Log Activation

 remoteLogging.enabled: true) - Result: Logs start being sent immediately

-When your app receives a push notification (e.g. from your backend after it gets the webhook), call sync() to fetch the latest config:
+When your app receives a push notification, call sync() to fetch the latest config:

 iOS (Swift)